cs0320-f25/playwright-gearup/README.md

 #### Firebase

-6. Run npm install firebase
+2. Place firebase values into a .env.local file at the project root
-7. Transfer firebase values into a .env.local file at the project root
+3. Create decrement and delete functions in counters.ts

 #### tests/app.test.ts

-2. add a test for clicking the increment button
+4. add a test for clicking the increment button
-3. add a test for clicking the decrement button
+5. add a test for clicking the decrement button
-4. add a test for multiple increments and decrements
+6. add a test for multiple increments and decrements
-5. add any remaining tests needed (e.g. the reset button, delete button, etc.)
+7. add any remaining tests needed (e.g. the reset button, delete button, etc.)